 Most of the ACA requirements for employers apply to businesses with 50 or more full-time equivalent employees who sponsor group health plans.
 However, if you have less than 50 employees, you may still have some responsibilities as well.
 We’ll detail the requirements for employers of all sizes next.

-What are the ACA compliance requirements?
+What are ACA compliance requirements for employers?

 As we mentioned previously, your responsibilities depend on the number of employees you have.